filiparag/wikiman/README.md

 ## Additional documentation sources

-Due to their large size, wikis don't come bundled with Wikiman.
-If you want to use them, you can download their snapshots using following commands.

-User source modules are located in `~/.config/wikiman/sources/`, and system-wide sources are in `/usr/share/wikiman/sources/`.
-If there is a name collision, user modules have priority over system-wide sources.

-Available optional sources are:
+Currently available optional sources are:

 - Arch Wiki (`arch`)
 - Gentoo Wiki (`gentoo`)
 - FreeBSD Documentation (`fbsd`)
 - TLDR Pages (`tldr`)

+Due to their large size, wikis don't come bundled with Wikiman.
+If you want to use them, you can download their latest snapshots using following commands.

 ```bash
 # Download latest Makefile